neurvanna/perseveration/README.md

 trials.laser_at_feedback.npy (0 if no laser at feedback time, 1 if laser ON)

+trials.p.npy (fitted P variable from the PR model)

-spikes.times.npy (in seconds; sampling frequency 30 kHz)
+spikes.times.npy (in seconds)

 spikes.clusters.npy (cluster ID for every spike; only non-noise clusters)